How To Stop Worrying: 5 Tips From Psychologists

 minder-piekeren

 Worrying.
-We all do it from time to time and sometimes it can be really annoying.
-Wouldn’t you love to finally put a stop to those brooding thoughts and concerns?
-Well, there genuinely are things you can try if you want to stop worrying.
-OpenUp psychologist, Sarah Takens, is here to give you 5 tips to tackle your chronic worrying.
+Wouldn’t you love to finally put a stop to those racing thoughts?
+Although it’s not possible (or practical) to never worry, there are strategies you can try if you want to lessen the time you spend worrying.
+OpenUp psychologist, Sarah Takens, shares 5 tips that can help you stop chronic worrying.

 What Is Chronic Worrying?